MTV Movie & TV Awards

-The MTV Movie & TV Awards is a film and television awards show previously presented annually on MTV.
+The MTV Movie & TV Awards was a film and television awards show that was presented annually on MTV from 1992 to 2023.
 It began as the MTV Movie Awards in 1992, when its first edition was held, and adopted its current name in 2017, beginning with its 26th edition.

 The awards ceremony has traditionally been tied to the start of the summer blockbuster season for the film industry, and since the launch of the television awards, the opening of that industry's awards season.
 The nominees are decided by producers and executives at MTV.
 The winners are then decided by the general public.
-Presently, voting is done only through an official MTV Movie & TV Awards voting website.
+From 2007, voting was done only through an official website.
 Winners are presented with the "Golden Popcorn" statue made by New-York-firm Society Awards.

-The 2023 MTV Movie & TV Awards were the most recent as the event was not held in 2024 or 2025.
+The 2023 MTV Movie & TV Awards were the final event.